 The sales contract does not have to fulfill any formal requirements, but it should state the basic rights and responsibilities of both parties.
 The transfer of property needs to be attested by a notary living in the Netherlands.

-School is obligatory for all children living in the Netherlands aged five to 16.
+School is obligatory for all children living in the Netherlands aged 4 to 16.
 Most Dutch schools are privately run, but supervised by the state.
 They are free of charge for all children in the Netherlands up to the age of 18.

 The Dutch school system is divided into primary (Basisonderwijs) and secondary education (Voortgezet Onderwijs).
 After eight years of primary school, a recommendation regarding further academic options is issued to all children.